HumanSignal/label-studio/docs/source/guide/frontend.md

 The [Label Studio Frontend](https://github.com/heartexlabs/label-studio-frontend) (LSF) is the frontend library for Label Studio, based on React and mobx-state-tree and distributed as an NPM package.
 You can include it in your applications without using the Label Studio Backend (LSB) to provide data annotation support to your users.
 You can customize and extend the frontend library.

-LSF is located as a separated GitHub repository: https://github.com/heartexlabs/label-studio-frontend
+LSF is located as a separate GitHub repository: https://github.com/heartexlabs/label-studio-frontend

 <br>